 Talega Maintenance Corporation (TMC) is the master association.
-Dues are collected monthly from each homeowner to cover the operating expenses of the common area/facilities and provide reserve funds for replacement of common facilities in future years.
+Dues are collected monthly from each homeowner to cover the operating expenses of the common area/facilities and provide reserve funds for the replacement of common facilities in future years.
 Assessments are due on the first of each month.
-As of April 1, 2020 the monthly HOA dues are $215.
+As of April 1, 2023, the monthly HOA dues are $255.
 Additional fees apply if you live in a gated neighborhood or in a sub-association.

-The first month of HOA dues are typically included in the close of escrow.
-Once the escrow company sends in the closing paperwork to FirstService Residential, your name will appear on your account and a statement will send to the billing address that they had on the paperwork.
+The first month of HOA dues is typically included in the close of escrow.
+Once the escrow company sends in the closing paperwork to GrandManors, your name will appear on your account and a statement will send to the billing address that they had on the paperwork.
 This could take up to four weeks.

 Q: What is the Board of Directors?

 A: The Homeowner’s Association again is a corporation and therefore a governing body that is required to oversee its business.
 The Board of Directors is elected by the homeowners, or as otherwise specified in the bylaws.
 The limitations and restrictions of the powers of the TMC Board of Directors is outlined in the Association governing documents found within the Owner/ Resident portal under “Governing Documents”.

 Q: Are Board Meetings open to all residents?
 If so, where and when are they held?